 The increased income of the payee may justify a finding of a substantial change in circumstances.
 Schofield v.
 Schofield, 12 Conn.
 App.
 521 (1987).
+The failure of the court to properly find the amount of the obligee’s income, which was a basis for modification, will not sustain a denial of a modification.
+Trent v.
+Trent, 226 Conn.
+App.
+791 (2024).
 Additionally, the court will look at the increase in income in light of the needs of the alimony recipient to determine if a modification is warranted.
 Curzi v.
 Curzi, 21 Conn.
 App.
 5 (1990).
 In determining what will be sufficient to constitute a change in circumstances, the time period over which the increase in income occurs is a relevant factor.
 It is less likely that a court will find a change in circumstances if the increases appear to be regular raises in pay, instead of something dramatic.

+Strategic Point: In a footnote, the court in Trent v.
+Trent, 226 Conn.
+App.
+791 (2024), “encouraged” the trial court to specify in detail the factual and legal basis for the rulings, including the evidence considered and the credibility determinations.
+In that case, it was clear that the trial court did not like the husband and its rulings were clearly skewed in the wife’s favor.
+The Appellate Court was attempting to give the trial court guidance of the boots and suspenders needed to preserve its rulings.
+Counsel should guide the court in making these findings whether by a closing argument or post-trial briefs.

 A decrease in the earnings of an alimony payor may constitute a change in circumstances.
-Prior to 2013, the general consensus was that a voluntary decrease in earnings would not be sufficient to support a downward modification of alimony.
+Prior to 2013, typically a voluntary decrease in earnings would be insufficient to support a downward modification of alimony.
 However, in 2013, the Connecticut Supreme Court ruled that if there is a voluntary decrease in earnings, the court must analyze the reasons behind the change and determine if there is any culpable conduct on the part of the payor.
 Olson v.
 Mohammadu, 310 Conn.
 665 (2013).
 Accordingly, a parties’ culpable conduct may not support the requisite substantial change in circumstances for a modification but a good reason may support the finding of a substantial change in circumstances.
 Olson, 310 Conn. at 677.
 When assessing the issue of what constitutes culpable conduct, the focus should be on “the moving party’s own extravagance, neglect, misconduct or other unacceptable reason.”
 Sanchione v.
 Sanchione, 173 Conn.
 397 (1977).

+The court may find that the stated reasons for seeking a modification, i.e. a decrease in income and an increase in liabilities, have occurred, but still deny the modification.
+L.K. v.
+K.K., 226 Conn.
+App.
+279 (2024).
+The court looked at other factors i.e. failure to disclose an asset on his financial affidavit, the purchase of luxury automobiles and continued lavish lifestyle as reasons to deny the modification.

+Strategic Point: Counsel is well served to refrain from a myopic view of the actions of the party seeking the modification.
+In L.K., while his income went down, he refused to change his lifestyle; essentially, he only sought to alter his court ordered obligations to support his ex-wife.
+Taking such a position will not garner support from a trial court.

 An alimony payor who suffers from a decrease in his or her income and seeks a modification should be prepared to credibly demonstrate the reasons for the decrease in income and that he or she has done what is reasonably possible to mitigate such decrease.
 Spencer v.
 Spencer, 177 Conn.
 App.
 504 (2017).

 #Comment Begins